Monday, March 27, 2017

 BTW my first script sale was to Lifetime in 1989.
 It was made in a rush in two weeks, shot in Toronto for scale WGC rates, around $28,000 or so.

 Sorry to not post last week, I was having my niece from Canada and a lot of running around with other stuff of which some is actually a possible deal.

 A friend of mine passed me over to a production company who does really low budget movies for Lifetime that he's done a few.
 So I started a story but unfortunately, one of their movies had pretty much the same plot line.

 However, I worked on a "similar" idea which I wrote over the weekend.
 I'm talking 1 page.
 I also started a spec screenplay at the same time.
 It was an idea for a producer who worked with a studio but they passed last year.

 Why do I feel uncertain?

 Well, it could be that studio didn't like my script.
 Or they didn't like the producer.
-Or both.

 So I changed a few little things in the original 1-page.
 Actually it's more like a half page.
 That's not being quite a full page or a stretched out logline.
 At any rate all anyone wants to see is more than one paragraph and less than three.

 So today, I am trying to figure out an idea that isn't quite like the producer's idea but yet is close to the producer's idea.